 For more on the subject of niching, check out this guide from Lizzy at Wanderful World and this video overview from Jorden Roper.
 A good rule of thumb is this: the more specialised a niche is, the higher it pays.
 But as you’ve seen here, there are lots of different ways to go.

 Whether you’re sticking to one niche, want to add more to your repertoire or are interested in diversifying in the future, it definitely pays to consider your niching options.
+If you’re unsure about which niches to target then check out our post on profitable niches.

 Do you have a favourite niche, or a way to uncover hidden specialisations that’s helped you on your freelance writing journey?
 Let us know in the comments.